 As Tom Willis looks to continue his climb up the rugby ranks, he has the perfect role model to emulate right in his own family – world champion older brother Jack.

-Jack – who is two years Tom’s senior – joined Wasps’ senior academy from Henley College ahead of the 2015/16 season, won the World Rugby Under 20 Championship with England in 2016 and became a regular in Wasps’ first-team squad during the 2016/17 campaign.
-And Tom was soon on a similar path.
+Jack – who is two years Tom’s senior – joined Wasps’ senior academy from Henley College ahead of the 2015/16 season, won the World Rugby Under 20 Championship with England in 2016.

-Tom describes his proudest moment in club rugby as his Aviva Premiership debut against Saracens on 8 October 2017 and it was made all the more special as the then-18-year-old came on to join his brother in the Wasps back row.
+Tom describes his proudest moment in club rugby as his Aviva Premiership debut against Saracens in October 2017 and it was made even more special as the then-18-year-old came on to join his brother in the Wasps back row.

 Jack was also on the pitch, and in fact captain, when Tom made his first Premiership Rugby A-League appearance for Wasps against Exeter Braves in 2016.